mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/applications/index.md

 ![Cluster Detail Page - Applications](../../img/cluster-detail-page-applications.png)

-Under the "Applications" section you can view the current status of the enabled applications on the cluster.
+Under the "Applications" section, you can view the current status of the enabled applications on the cluster.
 The status is displayed on the application card.
-Hovering on the status will display details about the status of the application.
+Hovering on the status displays details about the status of the application.

 Cluster applications can have one of the following statuses: